7 Golf Records That Will Fall Before 2030

 I think we are absolutely going to see a 57 on Tour at some point before the decade finishes.

-I count four sub-60 rounds in 2024: Joaquin Niemann on LIV, John Catlin on the Asian Tour, Cameron Young on the PGA Tour and Hayden Springer on the PGA Tour.
+I counted four sub-60 rounds in 2024: Joaquin Niemann on LIV, John Catlin on the Asian Tour, Cameron Young on the PGA Tour and Hayden Springer on the PGA Tour.
 Last year, DeChambeau shot 58 at a LIV event.

 It seems likely that someone will go nuclear on a par-70 course and break Furyk’s record.
 If you want to extend this to all levels of elite professional golf, then I’m only more certain that a 57 (or lower) is coming.